-Off-Site Mitigation:
+15.4.4 Off-Site Mitigation:

-b.
-Off-site mitigation shall be equivalent to no less than the total area of impervious cover NOT treated on-site.

-c.
-An approved off-site location must be identified, the specific management measures identified, and an implementation schedule developed in accordance with planning board review.
+- (a) In cases where the applicant demonstrates, to the satisfaction of the planning board, that on-site treatment has been implemented to the maximum extent possible or is not feasible, off-site mitigation will be an acceptable alternative if implemented within the same subwatershed, within the project's drainage area or within the drainage area of the receiving water body.
+To comply with local watershed objectives the mitigation site would be preferably situated in the same subwatershed as the development and impact/benefit the same receiving water. - (b) Off-site mitigation shall be equivalent to no less than the total area of impervious cover NOT treated on-site. - (c) An approved off-site location must be identified, the specific management measures identified, and an implementation schedule developed in accordance with planning board review.
 The applicant must also demonstrate that there is no downstream drainage or flooding impacts as a result of not providing on-site management for large storm events.

-[Houle - These changes reflect an improvement and increased clarity and flexibility on the older standards.]

-Comment [AT7]: After discussing with Jamie Houle, we feel deleting this section would be appropriate to simplify the application process and the remaining requirement would capture redevelopment effectively.